harness/developer-hub/docs/chaos-engineering/configure-chaos-experiments/prerequisites.md

 sidebar_position: 1
 ---

-This topic describes the requirements and resources you need to run chaos experiments on your target environments.
+This topic describes the resources required to run chaos experiments on your target environments.

 ## Chaos infrastructure requirements

-The following are the chaos infrastructure Execution Plane components and required resources.
-These components are installed in your target cluster, allowing the chaos infrastructure to run experiments there.
+The table below lists the chaos infrastructure execution plane components and the required resources.
+You can install these components in your target cluster, allowing the chaos infrastructure to run experiments here.
 Chaos infrastructure runs within your target environment to aid CE in accessing the target resources and injecting chaos at a cloud-native scale.

 | Deployment | Container | CPU<br />required | Memory<br />required | Image |
 |------------|-----------|-------------------|----------------------|-------|